In this post, learn how I eliminated my Silent Reflux quickly and easily with a few supplements designed to address the root cause.

 Hi Don, I have downloaded the guide and I am very excited to try this.
 I was wondering about the digestive enzymes and ACV, I don’t see any points on when/how often to take these supplements.
 Should I take one with every meal with the HCI?
 Or once in the morning?
 Would love to know how they react with each other.
 Thank you!

 Hi Sarah, Thank you for your comment.
 I have updated the post to clarify this.
 I took one digestive enzyme and one apple cider vinegar pill each with meals.
 The HCl varies by meal complexity: 1 with simple meals, up to 2-3 with most meals, up to 5 with high protein meals like steak or pork chops.
-I describe this on the article and go into further detail on my experiences in my transition guide: https://theacidrefluxguy.com/transition.
+I describe this on the article and go into further detail on my experiences in my book: https://theacidrefluxguy.com/book.
 I cant speak to how they react with each other so much as describe how each work.
-I provide some additional detail here: https://theacidrefluxguy.com/resources/… Read more »
+I provide some additional detail here: https://theacidrefluxguy.com/resources/ Hope… Read more »

 Thank you so much for your quick response!
 It’s very much appreciated.